 Students develop learning strategies to improve on their retention of vocabulary and grammar concepts.

-Students further develop the topics studied at Key Stage 3 with a wider range of vocabulary and more complexity to their language practice.
+At KS4, students further develop the topics studied at Key Stage 3 with a wider range of vocabulary and more complexity to their language practice.

 The themes covered at GCSE are Identity and culture, Local, national, international and global areas of interest and Current and future study and employment.

 The MFL GCSE is exam based in all four skills; Listening, Reading, Writing and Speaking.
 Lesson time is used to prepare students for the exams and make them feel confident in using the language independently.

 By studying a language at GCSE, students develop transferable communication and comprehension skills which will enable them to access a variety of further studies.
 It is an interesting subject; it is more than studying a language, it offers insights to other cultures, traditions and an understanding of international communities.